vinceimbat/vinceimbat/content/thoughts/imaoka statement one.md

 I am already doing this listening; I just have to strengthen and cultivate it.

-In this [[thoughts/free religion|free religion]] path, it is wise to retreat to my well first and establish that center, that base, that stronghold before moving out.
+In this [[jiyu shukyo|jiyu shukyo]] path, it is wise to retreat to my well first and establish that center, that base, that stronghold before moving out.

 # On the self